 hOW DO I MEET WITH MY COUNSELOR?

-Students are assigned to a counselor alphabetically by last name.
 To find out who your counselor is, please visit the MEET YOUR COUNSELORS page.
 Referrals may be made by the student, parent/guardian, or teacher.
 Students may make an appointment to meet with their counselor by completing a conference request form available in the counseling office or by email.
-Parents/guardians may contact a counselor by email or by phone, at (304) 229-1962, to schedule an appointment.
+Parents/guardians may contact a counselor by email or by phone to schedule an appointment.

 School counselors provide academic planning with students and parents/guardians both individually and in group settings.
 Academic planning occurs annually when students complete scheduling for the next year's courses and during their one-on-one Personalized Education Plan (PEP) meeting.